Packing odd $T$-joins with at most two terminals: A preliminary for simple bipartite and cut -systems: the linkage lemma

 \section{A preliminary for simple bipartite and cut $\Omega$-systems: the linkage lemma}

 The presentation of this section follows Thomassen~\cite{Thomassen80}.
 Let $H_0$ be a plane graph such that the unbounded face is bounded by a circuit $C_0$ on four vertices $s_1,s_2,t_1,t_2$, in this cyclic order.
 Suppose further that every other face is bounded by a triangle, and every triangle is a facial circuit.
 For each triangle $\Delta$ of $H_0$ we add $K^\Delta$, a possibly empty complete graph disjoint from $H_0$, and we join all its vertices to all the vertices of $\Delta$.
-The resulting graph is called an {\it $(s_1,s_2,t_1,t_2)$-web} with {\it frame $C_0$} and {\it rib $H_0$}. \begin{lma}[\cite{Seymour80,Shiloach80,Thomassen80}] Let $H$ be a graph and take four distinct vertices $s_1, s_2, t_1, t_2$.
-Suppose there are no two vertex-disjoint paths $P_1,P_2$ such that, for $i=1,2$, $P_i$ is an $s_it_i$-path.
-Then $H$ is a spanning subgraph of an $(s_1,s_2,t_1,t_2)$-web. \end{lma}
+The resulting graph is called an {\it $(s_1,s_2,t_1,t_2)$-web} with {\it frame $C_0$} and {\it rib $H_0$}.